What is a Dental Implant?

 A Dental Implant is an artificial tooth root that is placed into your jaw to hold a replacement tooth or bridge.
 Almost all dental implants in use today are made from titanium or titanium alloy, materials that have been shown over many years to be well tolerated by bone.
 The terms 'osseointegrated implants' or 'endosseous implants' are widely used to describe dental implants that can develop and maintain a close union with bone in order to support replacement teeth.
 Dental implants may be an option for people who have lost a tooth or teeth due to periodontal disease, an injury, or some other reason.

 There are many different implant systems available and when competently used they can all deliver a highly reliable form of treatment.

-What is a Dental Implant procedure like ?
+What is a Dental implant procedure?

 This procedure is a team effort between you, your dentist and your periodontist.
 Your periodontist and dentist will consult with you to determine where and how your implant should be placed.

 Each implant is placed into a socket carefully drilled at the precise location of the intended tooth.
 If an implant has a screw-thread on its outer surface it can be screwed into position and if it does not, it is usually tapped into place.
 The main aim during installation of any implant is to achieve immediate close contact with the surrounding bone.
 This creates an initial stability, which over time is steadily enhanced by further growth of bone into microscopic roughnesses on the implant surface.

 In order to support replacement teeth, dental implants normally have some form of internal screw thread or post space that allows a variety of components to be fitted.
 Once fitted, these components provide the foundation for long-term support of crowns, bridges or dentures.